 5 min read

-I recently presented you with the demoralising statistic that only 10% of people stick to their New Year’s Resolutions.
-We’re just a couple months into 2017 so hopefully your employees won’t have become part of these numbers yet, but the realistic part of me says that yes, they probably are.
+I recently came across the demoralising statistic that only 10% of people stick to their New Year’s Resolutions.
+We’re just a couple weeks into the new year so hopefully your employees won’t have become part of these numbers yet, but the realistic part of me says that yes, they probably are.

 Well, when it comes to support, there are few tools out there more effective than having someone there to push you when you hit the gym (or pool, tarmac or grass for that matter, depending how nice the weather is!).
-Taking up a personal trainer may be the most obvious solution to this, though in spite of the proven benefits when it comes to achieving results, not many people engage with a Personal Trainer (well under 10% of gym-goers use one in the UK).
+Taking up a personal trainer may be the most obvious solution to this, though in spite of the proven benefits when it comes to achieving results, not many people engage with a Personal Trainer.

 But did you know that 80% of the benefits that people say they glean from personal training relate to the motivation they get from their trainer rather than their scientific expertise?